NCerenyildirim/AD2-BootcampProgress/Proje/layoutexample/README.md

-*Data binding eklendi ve aktiviteler arası geçişler oluşturuldu.*
+*Data binding has been added and transitions between activities have been created.*